-Rosacea may start with easy blushing and flushing and proceed to constant (or near-constant) redness across the cheeks.
+Rosacea is a mysterious inflammatory skin disease.
+It may start with easy blushing and flushing and proceed to constant (or near-constant) redness across the cheeks.
 With this, people may get bumps that look like pimples but are not.
 There are medications that can help ease rosacea, but have you ever thought of an unusual home remedy–putting milk of magnesia on your face?
 Some readers have tried this.

 Milk of Magnesia on Your Face for Rosacea: